 Given how prevalent credit reports (and the scores derived from them) are during various life events, it’s important to make sure that the information on yours is accurate.
 Errors are more common than you may think.
 (A 2012 study from the Federal Trade Commission found that one in five Americans had an error on their credit reports.)
 So, too, unfortunately, is bad credit.
 Nearly a third of Americans have a credit score lower than 601 — the distinction between bad and fair credit on many scoring models — according to credit bureau Experian.

-It may not make for the most thrilling read, but it’s important to go through each of your credit reports with a fine-tooth comb.
-You’ll want to make sure all the account information is accurate: check loan status, account balances, your payment history, list of recent credit inquiries and so on and so forth.
+It won’t make for the most thrilling read, but it’s important to go through each of your credit reports with a fine-tooth comb.
+You’ll want to make sure all the account information is accurate: Check loan status, account balances, your payment history, list of recent credit inquiries and so on and so forth.

 If you do find a mistake — like a late payment mark when you know you paid your creditor on time — you’ll want to file a formal dispute with the credit bureau in question.
 (Issues of identity theft should also be reported to your local authorities.)
 You can file disputes on your own online or by sending a letter to the agency in the mail.
 (Something to note: Even if the same error appears on all three of your credit reports, you’ll need to file three separate disputes over the item — one with each credit bureau.)
 Be sure to include any supporting documentation when you file your dispute.

-How to Clean Up Past Credit Report Mistakes
+How Do I Clean Up Past Credit Report Mistakes?

-Outside of purging inaccurate information from your credit reports, cleaning up credit missteps you made in the past can admittedly take some time.
+This one can be a bit trickier: Outside of purging inaccurate information from your credit reports, cleaning up credit missteps you made in the past can take some time.
 It’s certainly a good idea to get any accounts you owe out of delinquency or collections.
-(And, in fact, scores may improve a bit because of it — newer credit scoring models, for instance, treat paid collections differently.)
+(And, in fact, scores may improve a bit shortly because of it — newer credit scoring models, for instance, treat paid collections differently than unpaid collections.)
 Still, it takes most negative information seven years to age completely off of your credit reports, with certain bankruptcies taking up to 10 years.
+(You can learn more about how long things stay on your credit report.)

 But, generally, once a negative item appears on your credit, it can be difficult to simply have it removed.
 Debt collectors, for instance, have contracts with the credit reporting agencies that can prohibit pay for removals deals and they’re typically not going to risk those relationships based on a goodwill request or to get paid on a single account.

-You can also review your budget to look for extra dollars that could potentially be put towards paying down your debts.
-A deep dive into your finances could also help you identify and fix the issues that were causing you to miss payments or run up big loan balances in the first place.
+Here’s the good news: The effects of negative information on your credit scores will lessen over time.
+(Basically, the further away from the original delinquency date you get, the lower the impact.)
+As you wait for your scores to rebound, focus on establishing smart spending habits.
+For instance, pay off (and keep down) those high credit card balances.
+You can also look into taking out a secured credit card or credit-builder loan to reestablish a good payment history.
+Review your budget to look for extra dollars that could potentially be put towards paying down your debts.
+A deep dive into your finances could help you identify and fix the issues that were causing you to miss payments or run up big loan balances in the first place.

-And, of course, you can build (and maintain!) good credit in the long-term by making all payments on time, keeping debts low (below ideally 10% and at least 30% of your total available credit limits) and adding a mix of accounts (kept in good standing) as your credit reports freshen up and your credit scores rebound.
+And, of course, you can build (and maintain!) good credit in the long-term by making all loan payments on time, keeping debts low (remember, below ideally 10% and at least 30% of your total available credit limits) and adding a mix of accounts (kept in good standing) as your credit reports freshen up and your credit scores rebound.